RealityVirtually2019/Crane/README.md

 # Crane

 <b>What it is</b>

-<br />Crane is a design language used for 6DoF XR interactions, inspired by traditional origami style.
+Crane is a design language used for 6DoF XR interactions, inspired by traditional origami style.

 Our XR interface utilizes the space surrounding the user.
 It’s not necessary to have a lot of space to navigate through XR, especially when we are using our hands as controllers and cannot reach too far away.